DylanH28/DylanH28/README.md

 - 👋 Hi, I’m @cdylanhill
 - 👀 I’m interested in cybersecurity.
-- 🌱 I’m currently attending WGU to get my bachelor's of science in cybersecurity and information assurance.
+- 🌱 I’m currently attending WGU to get my bachelor of science in cybersecurity and information assurance.
 - 📫 Feel free to reach out to me at cdylanhill@gmail.com

 <!---